The Tour... let the fun be-gin!

 Queen Bees can lay 2000 eggs in a single day and live up to 4 years

-We also looked at what they have growing in WE’s wonderful botanical gardens: various types of Juniper, Lemon Balm, Lemon Verbena, Rhubarb (their leaves help stop the bees getting mites).
+We also looked at what they have growing in Warner’s wonderful botanical gardens: various types of Juniper, Lemon Balm, Lemon Verbena, Rhubarb (their leaves help stop the bees getting mites).
 All of which are used in the gins on offer at Jardin Blanc.

-Warner Edwards at Jardin Blanc
+Warner's at Jardin Blanc

 Attention to detail and sourcing quality produce are two fundamental elements of Jardin Blanc and, therefore, getting to know our suppliers is a top priority.